 Building corporate trust: The right code for the next 25 years

-Charles Tilley OBE, Executive Chairman of The CGMA Research Foundation, writes:
+Charles Tilley OBE, Executive Chair of The CGMA Research Foundation, writes:

 25 years on from the creation of the UK Corporate Governance Code the UK can rightly claim to be a world leader in corporate governance.
 UK corporate governance is widely admired and copied around the world.
 Its principles-based approach, underpinned by a sound legislative framework ensures that companies have to be accountable and transparent to their stakeholders.
 And yet, public trust in organisations is in freefall in the UK; not just in business organisations, but in all institutions, both global and national.

 The trust deficit is the big challenge for corporate governance over the next 25 years and there are a number of ways in which a revised code can help address this problem by reducing the likelihood of corporate failures and reinforcing the role of the board as the guardians of trust and reputation of the organisation.

 A well designed, customer focused, business model addresses, in an integrated manner, company objectives, values, opportunities and risks.
 It links remuneration to performance, and skills.
 It also provides a basis for strategic reporting and assurance, and helps put sound governance at the centre of corporate decision making.
 It ensures that metrics are the bedrock of the organisation and that they support all strategic decisions.

 In other words, a board with a good understanding of its business model is better able to focus on the key value drivers of the organisation and how they impact each other, leading to both enhanced decision making and risk oversight.
 It helps to ensure that the board is governing for performance – as well as for conformance.

 Under the current UK Corporate Governance Code, companies already report on their business models.